-The dark summer clouds devour the sun’s rays, bringing an early nightfall to the city of Goodeville, Illinois.
+The dark summer clouds devour the sun’s rays, bringing an early nightfall to the city of Chicago.
 Leaves on the trees dance in the wind, swaying like lovers on the dance floor.
-Mother Earth rumbles as thunder rolls through the empyrean.
-Lightning streaks across the heavens, causing the city lights to turn off.
+Mother Earth rumbles as thunder rolls through.
+Lightning streaks across the sky, causing the city lights to turn off.
 Not a second later, the cold stinging rain pelts down, causing people to scurry about to find shelter.

 The waitress adverts her eyes and points to the public bathrooms.
 “The bathrooms are over there, by the kitchen.”

 The waitress giggles.
 “You’re welcome.”